MultiQC/MultiQC/README.md

 A very large number of Bioinformatics tools are supported by MultiQC.
 Please see the MultiQC website for a [complete list](https://multiqc.info/modules/).
 MultiQC can also easily parse data from custom scripts, if correctly formatted / configured - a feature called [Custom Content](https://multiqc.info/docs/custom_content/).

-More modules are being written all of the time.
+More modules are being written all the time.
 Please suggest any ideas as a new [issue](https://github.com/MultiQC/MultiQC/issues) _(please include example log files)_.

 ## Installation